Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 | 8 | 1 |
 | 9 | 1 |

+#### Analysis of Maximum Pizzas Delivered in a Single Order

+1. **Order Size Overview**:

+   - Order ID 4 recorded the highest number of pizzas delivered in a single order, with 3 pizzas.
+   - Orders 3 and 10 followed, each consisting of 2 pizzas, indicating moderate order sizes.
+   - Several orders, including IDs 1, 2, 5, 6, 7, 8, and 9, were comprised of a single pizza, representing smaller order sizes.

 ### 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?

 ```sql